hanfann/hanfann.github.io/_pages/about.md

 👨‍🎓 I recently graduated from National University of Singapore, where I majored in Economics

-💻 I previously interned in product-related roles at tech/tech-oriented companies such as **Grab** and **Jane Street**
+💻 I previously interned in product-related roles at companies such as **Grab** and **Jane Street**

+😎 I enjoy diving deep into problems, speaking to customers and stakeholders, and finding solutions to tackle pain points, while working closely together with designers, engineers, and all parts of the business

-🧠 As a soon-to-be Product Manager in 2024, I'm excited to kickstart my career in the field and learn all about what it takes to launch impactful and valuable products!
+⚡ As a soon-to-be Product Manager in 2024, I'm excited to kickstart my career in the field and learn all about what it takes to launch impactful and valuable products!

-## What this website is
+##

-* Something for me to fill my time before I commence full time employment
-* Content for me to fill up my name domain
-* As you can tell, this website is pretty pointless at the moment
+This website will ideally be used for:
+* A short glimpse into who I am, professionally and outside of work
-  * Potential plans: a place for me to post my approach to product case questions, post my thoughts on anything including work, career, and personal reflections
+* A place for me to post my thoughts on work, career, personal reflections, etc.

-### What this website is not

-* A detailed overview of my professional experience
-* A substitute for my resume
+* And perhaps a portfolio of sorts, if I can figure out what that really means for a PM

+For more detailed information about my professional experience, feel free to contact me (sidebar email) for my resume!